 - The toes of your outstretched leg should be pulled back towards your body.
 Think kneecap into quad

 - The unloaded arm runs parallel with the outstretched leg.
 This helps give us enough room when moving from the post position

-Side Kneeling Position
+3. Side Kneeling Position

 - When bridging from tall sitting, don’t bridge too high.
 Allow enough room for that leg to sweep under your hips and get into side kneeling.
 If you go too high, it might be too hard to stabilise

-The Shoe Test
+5. The Shoe Test

-When learning it’s important to understand the nuances of the Turkish Get Up.
-If you take your time to master each individual stage with the focus being on technique and not speed you will reap the benefits and notice a distinct improvement in other areas of your training.
+When learning, it’s essential to understand the nuances of the Turkish get up.
+If you take your time to master each stage and focus on technique (not speed), you will reap the benefits and notice a distinct improvement in other areas of your training.

 And the best part, once you master the technique, you will be able to move some serious weight from the floor to standing, showcasing excellent mobility and stability.